Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/final_report.md

 <img src="/images/multinomialNB_1gram.png"  width="430" height="360"> <img src="/images/multinomialNB_1gram2.png"  width="430" height="360">

 There is almost no difference at all in the case of unigram feature even though the max feature has been adjusted from 1500 to 3000.
 Both models labelled the majority of the talks as positive, which is not a surprise, considering the fact that the better part of the talks are already highly positively skewed.
 Since both models predicted that almost all of them are positively-rated talks, their performance does not show a big difference from the base line (69% and 70% respectively).
 Then I tried bigram feature, in the hope that giving more context by incorporating bigram feature would enhance its performance.
-The result is as below.

 ![MultinomialNB_unigram](/images/multinomialNB_ngram1.png)